Deepan-Karmakar/p5.js-tutorial/Friendly-Error-System.md

 The goal of the friendly error system (FES) is to create accessible error messages to supplement the often cryptic console errors.
-Developing this additional debugging module was especially valuable because JavaScript doesn’t support type checking in similar fashion as other languages do, making errors in parameter entry harder to detect for new Javascript developers.
+For example, Javascript has no support for type checking as default making errors in parameter entry was harder to detect for new Javascript developers.

-FES generated messages are color coded, written in natural language, linked to documentation, and assume a beginner level.
+FES generated messages are written in natural language, linked to documentation, and assume a beginner level.
 The errors are triggered in multiple files through out p5.js, but most of the work and error writing happens in: `src/core/error_helpers.js`.

+By default, FES is enabled for p5.js, whereas completely disabled in p5.min.js.
+It is possible to disable FES by setting `p5.disableFriendlyErrors = true;`.

+So far FES is able to detect and print messages for two kinds of errors: (1) `validateParameters()` checks a function’s input parameters based on inline documentations and (2) `friendlyFileLoadError()` catches file loading errors.
+These two kinds of error checking have been integrated to existing (selected set of) p5 functions, but developers can add them to more p5 functions, or their own libraries, by calling the FES functions.
+FES provides a generalized error message generation system, so more error types can be implemented in the future.

-FES's two main features are:
+In details, FES's two main functions are:
 #### `core/error_helpers/friendlyFileLoadError()`:
 * This function generates and displays friendly error messages if a file fails to load correctly.
 * This can be called through : `p5._friendlyFileLoadError(ERROR_TYPE, FILE_PATH)`.